Cataract Surgery in Melbourne – Dr Edward Roufail

 The crystalline lens is a transparent structure that sits behind the coloured iris inside your eye.
 As we age, or due to other factors, this lens can become cloudy or develop opacities.
 Other causes of opacities can include certain medications, some systemic diseases, trauma, or infection.
 This is what is then termed a cataract.

-Cataract surgery in Melbourne is a relatively simple and straightforward operation, thanks to our healthcare system and access to cutting-edge technologies.
+Cataract surgery is a relatively simple and straightforward operation, thanks to our healthcare system and access to cutting-edge technologies.

-Cataract surgeons in Melbourne operate via the public system, private system, or typically, both.
+Melbourne cataract surgeons work in both public and private systems, private system, or typically, both offering patients flexible access to cataract surgery and ophthalmic surgery at our Melbourne clinic tailored to their needs.
 Though the public system is free, wait times are extensive, and you don’t have a choice of surgeon or intraocular lens implant.
-Conversely, having cataract surgery privately offers much more freedom of choice and can be a significantly better experience overall.
+Conversely, having cataract surgery in the private system offers much more freedom of choice and can be a significantly better experience overall.

 To remove a cataract, a small incision is made in the cornea under topical anaesthesia.
 The cataract is fragmented into smaller pieces that are then removed from the eye.
 This leaves space for an intraocular lens to be inserted in its place.
 Often, this implant can be calculated to correct your eye’s prescription.
 This means you can be significantly less dependent on your glasses after your cataract surgery.

 After your cataract surgery, you will go through a recovery period.
-This typically lasts for about four to six weeks as the eye heals and the implant settles.
+This typically lasts for about four to six weeks as the eye heals and the implant settles following cataract eye surgery.

-With years of experience in managing cataract for Melbourne residents, both simple and complex cases, Dr Roufail is more than capable of addressing your cataract concerns.
+With years of experience managing cataracts for Melbourne residents, both simple and complex cases, Dr Roufail is more than capable of addressing your cataract concerns.

 Frequently Asked Questions